chauff/cse1500-web-transcripts/Lecture-8.md

 In a **reflected XSS** attack (also known as **non-persistent or Type-II** attack), the injected script is not stored on the server; instead, it is *reflected* off the target server.
 A victim may for instance receive an email with a tainted link that contains malicious URL parameters.

 In the example :point_down: the tainted URL contains JavaScript code as query.
 An unsuspecting user (the victim) may receive this URL in an email and trust it, because she trusts http://myforum.nl.
-The malicious code is reflected off the server and ends up in the victim's browser.
+The malicious code is reflected off the server and ends up in the victim's browser, which executes it.

 ```console
 http://myforum.nl/search?q=Let+me+…